-all, whilst the proposals are not of an urban form and character that would be welcomed an urban design point of view in most of Haringey, this is one of the lower density, more rban areas of the borough, and is an area with established industrial uses, including of ng, uglier "big box" industrial buildings, including specifically on this site.
-The proposals robably be a more intensive use of the site than existing, designed for the much-needed ics sector, and contain better accessibility and enlivenment for pedestrians and cycles is typical for industrial buildings.
-Appearance and animation have been thought about, cularly of the views from the park to the north, and to be harmless when viewed or esed withing the neighbouring housing and residential streets to the south and planned ential neighbourhood to the west.
-In conclusion, the proposals are of an acceptable in. /2024/1203, 39 Queen Street, London, N17 8HZ 17/09/2024 Disal: Redevelopment of Site for industrial and warehousing purposes (within Use Classes ii), E(g)(iii), B2 and B8, with ancillary office accommodation together with access, service car and cycle parking, landscaping, construction of a new substation, boundary ments and other related works including demolition.
+Stakeholder Question/Comment Response Overall, whilst the proposals are not of an urban form and character that would be welcomed from an urban design point of view in most of Haringey, this is one of the lower density, more suburban areas of the borough, and is an area with established industrial uses, including of existing, uglier "big box" industrial buildings, including specifically on this site.
+The proposals will probably be a more intensive use of the site than existing, designed for the much-needed logistics sector, and contain better accessibility and enlivenment for pedestrians and cycles than is typical for industrial buildings.
+Appearance and animation have been thought about, particularly of the views from the park to the north, and to be harmless when viewed or glimpsed withing the neighbouring housing and residential streets to the south and planned residential neighbourhood to the west.
+In conclusion, the proposals are of an acceptable design.
+Transportation HGY/2024/1203, 39 Queen Street, London, N17 8HZ Date: 17/09/2024 Proposal: Redevelopment of Site for industrial and warehousing purposes (within Use Classes E(g)(ii), E(g)(iii), B2 and B8, with ancillary office accommodation together with access, service yard, car and cycle parking, landscaping, construction of a new substation, boundary treatments and other related works including demolition.
 Support Noted.
 Condition 7,8,9,10,11 &20 attached.
-Secured by S.106 obligations. pplication has been received seeking planning permission to redevelop the site for strial and warehousing uses (Use Classes E(g)(iii), B2 and B8.
-There will be an additional ary office accommodation along with a modified access, service yard, car and cycle ng.
-The development will also include a new substation and other related demolition is.
-Proposal site currently operates as a wholesaler that has 130 car parking spaces for both cycles and customers.
-The site contains a c.10m vehicle entrance that fronts onto Queen at and will be retained but will be modified with a separate pedestrian entrance to be added. m ri pti 2024/1203, 39 Queen Street, London, N17 8HZ 17/09/2024 sal: Redevelopment of Site for industrial and warehousing purposes (within Use Classes), E(g)(iii), B2 and B8, with ancillary office accommodation together with access, service car and cycle parking, landscaping, construction of a new substation, boundary tents and other related works including demolition. iption oplication has been received seeking planning permission to redevelop the site for rial and warehousing uses (Use Classes E(g)(iii), B2 and B8.
-There will be an additional any office accommodation along with a modified access, service yard, car and cycle g.
-The development will also include a new substation and other related demolition roposal site currently operates as a wholesaler that has 130 car parking spaces for both yees and customers.
-The site contains a c.10m vehicle entrance that fronts onto Queen
+Secured by S.106 obligations.
+Description An application has been received seeking planning permission to redevelop the site for industrial and warehousing uses (Use Classes E(g)(iii), B2 and B8.
+There will be an additional ancillary office accommodation along with a modified access, service yard, car and cycle parking.
+The development will also include a new substation and other related demolition works.
+The proposal site currently operates as a wholesaler that has 130 car parking spaces for both employees and customers.
+The site contains a c.10m vehicle entrance that fronts onto Queen Street and will be retained but will be modified with a separate pedestrian entrance to be added.
+The development would see to the provision of 27 car parking spaces, with 3 of these being designated for accessible bays.
+The development would look to provide 28 cycle spaces,